olga-terekhova/olga-terekhova/README.md

 My city is Toronto.
 One of the advantages of living here is having a lot of physicians and specialist doctors.
 See for yourself at https://github.com/olga-terekhova/physicians-availability.

-I'm a huge believer in urban life.
+I'm a huge believer in urban life 🌇.
 I want our cities to be smart and convenient, our buildings to be safe and functional.
 In my capstone project for [Vector Institute](https://vectorinstitute.ai/) [Mothers and Machine Learning program](https://vectorinstitute.ai/mothers-and-machine-learning/) I used ML algorithms to understand the impact of various factors on indoor CO2 levels.
 Check it at https://github.com/olga-terekhova/weather-co2.